January 15, 2022

 It is important to note that with flight following, you are not handing over any of your pilot responsibilities to ATC.
 You must avoid other aircraft in the area, comply with FARs, and stay in visual meteorological conditions.
 Although ATC can help (and often does), you are PIC and responsible for your aircraft.

 If you are flying out of a Class C or Class D airport, you can usually request flight following with the local ground control.
 Because flight following is voluntary, if the airspace is extremely busy, controllers may tell you they are unable to provide.
-You can find the ground control frequency in your Foreflight app or in the airport chart supplement.
+Also note that some airports may not provide this service or may not provide it on the ground control frequency.
+You can find the ground control frequency in your Foreflight app or in the airport chart supplement

 Follow the standard format, what you are, who you are, what you need: